 How to disarm.
 Know your worth and your boundaries.
 Just because someone else would do something doesn’t matter.
 You are not them.
 Any lies try to get the third person and the narcissist together, then ask them about it.

 8. The topic switch.

 How to disarm.
-Again observe what they do and what they switch it onto, bring it back to the original conversation, if they don’t want to, then leave them to word spew on themselves and take no part in the conversation.
+Again observe what they do and what they switch it onto, bringing it back to the original conversation.
+If they don’t want to, then leave them to word spew on themselves and take no part in the conversation.

 9. Playing the victim.

 When they’re not playing the hero, they will pity play into the role of the victim.
 They will never be the villain.
 They do this to avoid taking responsibility to avoid being held accountable and to avoid their actual abusive behaviours and cover them up.
 They know others are kind, caring and compassionate, and they play on that to further their advantage over people, gain flying monkeys and control others’ opinions, all while hiding their true selves.
 When we’re upset over a broken promise, or something they have done, they will play victim and project something we’ve done that hurt them more, how we don’t give them the attention they believe they deserve or sympathy, how we are insecure or selfish.
 When in reality, it’s us that needs it, not them, yet we ended up lowering our boundaries, feeling sorry for them, forgiving them.
 Whatever happens to us, they’ve always had worse happen to them.

 How to disarm.
 Remember why the conversation started, stop listening to them and focus on the original discussion, the original problem, don’t look to them to emphasise or help.
 Look to yourself and what you need to do to stop the situation.
 Look to good people who will reassure and help you.

 Click on the links below to join Elizabeth Shaw – A life Coach, on social media for more information on Overcoming Narcissistic Abuse.